SharePoint/sp-dev-docs/docs/general-development/how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint.md

 - An HTML editor

-- A SharePoint Server 2013 cross-site publishing environment
+- A SharePoint cross-site publishing environment

-For information about how to set up a SharePoint cross-site publishing environment, see  [Configure cross-site publishing in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/jj656774.aspx).
+For information about how to set up a SharePoint cross-site publishing environment, see  [Configure cross-site publishing in SharePoint](http://technet.microsoft.com/en-us/library/jj656774.aspx).